pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 Both methods allow you to limit the number of embeddings fetched from storage while still ensuring a reasonably precise search result.
 However, they differ in how many embeddings are read and how precise the results are, with trade-offs between performance and accuracy.
 The first method has a known embedding read amount of `docsPerIndexSide * 2 * [amount of indexes]`.
 The second method reads out an unknown amount of embeddings, depending on the sparsity of the dataset and the value of `indexDistance`.

-And that's it for the implemenation.
+And that's it for the implementation.
 We now have a local first vector database that is able to store and query vector data.

 ## Performance benchmarks